mercadopago/devsite-docs/guides/manage-account/reports/available-money/panel.en.md

 > WARNING
 >
-> The Available Balance report will be disabled from next March 1st, 2022.
+> The Available Balance report will be disabled from March 1st, 2022.
 >
 > Use the [Releases report](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/manage-account/reports/released-money/introduction) to reconcile the transactions that affect the balance available in your account, including your bank withdrawals.